Who (might have) met whom - whole list

 - 1860 - 1911: Gustav Mahler

-Gustav Mahler (7/7/1860 - 18/5/1911) was an Austro-Bohemian Romantic composer, known for composing Symphony No. 2, 'Resurrection' and Adagietto from Symphony No. 5. - 1862 - 1918: Claude Debussy
+Gustav Mahler (7/7/1860 - 18/5/1911) was an Austro-Bohemian Romantic composer, known for composing Symphony No. 7, 'Song of the Night' and Kindertotenlieder (Songs on the Death of Children). - 1862 - 1918: Claude Debussy

-Achille-Claude Debussy (22/8/1862 - 25/3/1918) was a French composer, known for composing Images and Danse sacrée et danse profane. - 1862 - 1942: William Henry Bragg
+Achille-Claude Debussy (22/8/1862 - 25/3/1918) was a French composer, known for composing Children's Corner and Rêverie. - 1862 - 1942: William Henry Bragg

-Sir William Henry Bragg (2/7/1862 - 12/3/1942) was an English physicist, chemist, mathematician, and active sportsman, recipient of the Nobel Prize in Physics in 1915, known for X-ray diffraction and Bragg–Paul Pulsator. - 1863 - 1942: William Henry Young
+Sir William Henry Bragg (2/7/1862 - 12/3/1942) was an English physicist, chemist, mathematician, and active sportsman, recipient of the Nobel Prize in Physics in 1915, known for X-ray diffraction and X-ray spectroscopy. - 1863 - 1942: William Henry Young

-Hermann Minkowski (22/6/1864 - 12/1/1909) was a mathematician described variously as German, Polish, Lithuanian-German, or Russian, known for geometry of numbers and Minkowski space. - 1864 - 1949: Richard Strauss
+Hermann Minkowski (22/6/1864 - 12/1/1909) was a mathematician described variously as German, Polish, Lithuanian-German, or Russian, known for geometry of numbers and Minkowski content. - 1864 - 1949: Richard Strauss

-Richard Georg Strauss (11/6/1864 - 8/9/1949) was a German composer and conductor, known for composing The Dance of the Seven Veils (from Salome) and Eine Alpensinfonie (Alpine Symphony). - 1864 - 1941: Walther Nernst
+Richard Georg Strauss (11/6/1864 - 8/9/1949) was a German composer and conductor, known for composing Eine Alpensinfonie (Alpine Symphony) and Symphonic Suite from 'Der Rosenkavalier'. - 1864 - 1941: Walther Nernst

-Walther Hermann Nernst (25/6/1864 - 18/11/1941) was a German physical chemist, known for Nernst equation and Nernst heat theorem. - 1865 - 1943: Pieter Zeeman
+Walther Hermann Nernst (25/6/1864 - 18/11/1941) was a German physical chemist, known for Nernst equation and Nernst potential. - 1865 - 1943: Pieter Zeeman

 Pieter Zeeman (25/5/1865 - 9/10/1943) was a Dutch physicist, recipient of the Nobel Prize in Physics in 1902, known for discovering the Zeeman effect. - 1865 - 1957: Jean Sibelius

-Johan Julius Christian Sibelius (8/12/1865 - 20/9/1957) was a Finnish composer of the late Romantic and early modern periods, known for composing The Swan of Tuonela and Tapiola. - 1867 - 1934: Marie Curie
+Johan Julius Christian Sibelius (8/12/1865 - 20/9/1957) was a Finnish composer of the late Romantic and early modern periods, known for composing The Swan of Tuonela and The Tempest (Symphonic Poem). - 1867 - 1934: Marie Curie

 Maria Salomea Skłodowska-Curie (7/11/1867 - 4/7/1934) was a Polish and naturalised-French physicist and chemist, recipient of the Nobel Prize in Physics in 1903, and in Chemistry in 1911, known for Pioneering research on radioactivity and discoveries of polonium and radium. - 1868 - 1953: Robert Millikan